Palmetto Innovation Center

 JavaScript Code in the js/main.js File

-Hint: For the rest of this course, this section will contain the correct JavaScript code for its step.
-This is the correct JavaScript code for "Step 4 Include Files".
+Hint: For the rest of this course, this section will contain the correct JavaScript code for each step.
+This is the correct JavaScript code for "Step 4: Include Files".

 The JavaScript markup in your js/main.js file should match the sample below: